NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/postLetters.md

 It is not possible to update a letter to status of `PENDING`.

+The request should not contain multiple letter objects with the same ID.

 Optionally a `reasonCode` and `reasonText` explaining the status (for example, validation failures) can be included in the request body for each update.